Altinn/altinn-studio-docs/content/solutions/altinn-apps/app-api/org-rest/_index.md

 For Apps created in Altinn Studio and hosted in Altinn apps, REST-API are the main channel to interact with the App / Altinn Platform.

 ### API to authenticate end agency systems
 In the current Altinn Platform SOAP is used for most of the agencies API's.
+Altinn support both username/password for agencies and

 ### API to instansiate a new instance of a service with prefill
 A agency system would be able to instansiate a new instance of a app.